 The Duce525 South Central Avenue

 The Duce is the perfect place to take friends or family who can’t seem to make up their minds.
 The downtown restaurant is a veritable shopping mall of different food and drink options, stores, and even exercise areas.
 The menu ranges from home-cooked Southern favorites like mac-and-cheese muffins to brisket sliders.
 At night, the spot turns into a Prohibition-era themed bar complete with discount beverages and activities for all.
 Like food, drinks range from affordable cans to intricate cocktails.
 There's also a boxing gym right in the middle of the space.

-1149 East Southern Avenue, Mesa
+Organ Stop Pizza1149 East Southern Avenue, Mesa

 Production of the Mighty Wurlitzer organ ceased in 1943, but one restaurant in the Valley boasts an original model and treats guests to a concert each night.
 At Organ Stop Pizza in Mesa, you can enjoy a side of music with your meal.
 The musicians play on an elevated stage that even transforms into a light show on occasion.
 Tunes include classics for adults and familiar tunes for the kids — and for the little ones with short attention spans, there’s also an arcade.
 The family-style dining experience carries into the kitchen, where staff creates pizzas of your choosing.
 There are also pastas and gluten-free options.

-Hula’s Modern Tiki
+Hula’s Modern TikiMultiple Locations

 Mad Men fans would be remiss to skip Hula's Modern Tiki.
 The '50s Hawaiian-inspired restaurant serves Polynesian fare and creative cocktails that appeal to every taste.
-Patrons of all age are welcome, as the menu caters to kids and adults looking to branch out of the ordinary.
+Patrons of all ages are welcome, as the menu caters to kids and adults looking to branch out of the ordinary.
 A sleek dining room and bar create a luau vibe that's anything but kitschy.
-Tiki masks decorate the walls, but don't expect grass skirts or "Somewhere Over the Rainbow" on repeat in the background.
+Tiki masks decorate the walls but don't expect grass skirts or "Somewhere Over the Rainbow" on repeat in the background.
 Hula’s currently has two locations, one in Old Town Scottsdale and an uptown Phoenix location.
 Hours vary depending on location, but both are open for lunch, dinner, and after-dinner drinks, as well as weekend brunches.

-The Stockyards Restaurant and 1889 Saloon
+The Stockyards Restaurant and 1889 Saloon5009 East Washington Street, #115

 The Stockyards is an embodiment of the classy cowboy joint, meaning you'll want to shine your boots a bit before visiting this one.
 Locally known as Arizona’s original steakhouse, The Stockyards has served classic Western dishes since 1947.
 Listed in the state's Historical Register, The Stockyards was built on the famous Tovrea Land and Cattle Company's property.
 After a fire in the 1950s and a renovation in the early aughts, the restaurant has remained a staple in the local scene.
-The kitchen covers everything you would expect from a steakhouse, but ups the ante with some more exciting options including elk, buffalo, and boar.
+The kitchen covers everything you would expect from a steakhouse but ups the ante with some more exciting options including elk, buffalo, and boar.
 And if you like Rocky Mountain oysters, you might try the "calf fries," which follow the same recipe but come from younger cattle.

 Rustler's Rooste8383 South 48th StreetRustler's Rooste is likely the most carefree cowboy bar you'll ever visit.
 The massive restaurant offers steak dinners, fish options, ribs, and rattlesnake, plus, every table gets a hearty post-dinner serving of cotton candy.
 Inside the restaurant, you can wander around two stories and slide down the famous slide.
 Outside, you can hang out on the balcony, where you will catch a nice view of Arizona's mountains and — if you time it right — a breathtaking sunset.
-It's a family-friendly spot, and can be reserved for private parties or receptions.
+It's a family-friendly spot and can be reserved for private parties or receptions.
 The saloon opens at 4 p.m. and stays open late; the steakhouse serves from 5 to 10 p.m.
 Oh, and don't forget to say "Hi" to Horney the Bull at some point while you're there.
 You can't miss him.

-MacAlpine’s Soda Fountain and Espresso Bar
+MacAlpine’s Soda Fountain and Espresso Bar2303 North Seventh Street

 For those looking to step back in time and enjoy an ice cream soda or homemade cherry Coke, MacAlpine's in central Phoenix is the place to go.
 The small restaurant, flanked by a vintage clothing shop and home decor store, serves an array of old-school meals ranging from hot sandwiches to comfort food-based meals.
 But it truly excels in its construction of dessert-based drinks.
 Guests can get the full experience by playing the shop's old jukebox, which carries all the biggest hits from the '50s and '60s.
 Pin curls are encouraged, but not required.
 Note: at this time MacAlpine's is open for carryout only.

 Harold’s Corral6935 East Cave Creek Road, Cave Creek